 Then came the dreams.
 Seriously.
 I dreamt like crazy.

-Daniel informed me later that within the first week of taking the product, many people do indeed report a reregulation of their sleep cycles—sometimes needing less sleep and sometimes sleeping at different times.
-They notice they remember their dreams more, there’s more lucidity to them, and that they feel more meaningful.
-Since science suggests that dreaming is associated with memory consolidation and psychological processing of events, I'll take this as a good sign.
+Daniel informed me later that within the first week of taking the product, many people do indeed report reregulation of their sleep cycles — sometimes needing less sleep and sometimes sleeping at different times.
+They notice they remember their dreams more, there’s more lucidity to them, and they feel more meaningful.
+Since science suggests that dreaming is associated with memory consolidation and the psychological processing of events, I'll take this as a good sign.

 Next, an overwhelming sensation of patience and relaxation.

 The next phenomenon was one I didn't notice until after four days.
 On my fourth morning of taking Qualia Mind, I began to wake up in the morning with an almost lazy feeling that I possessed an “affluence of time.”
 This may seem ironic considering that a nootropic should actually speed up cognitive processing speed and task achievement.
 But despite experiencing an enormous boost in cognition, I still felt more patient, settled, and relaxed as I connected my heart rate monitor and began my daily HRV measurement.
 I spent more time writing in my gratitude journal.
 I dwelt more heavily on the truth in my Our Daily Bread devotions.
 Life seemed less hectic and less fast-paced.

 Focus and empowerment in the face of stress and challenge.

 On the fifth day, I noticed something that Daniel mentioned during our podcast: the ability of a full-spectrum nootropic to allow one to respond gracefully to difficult things — specifically an increased sense of empowerment in how one deals with the difficult challenges that arise in life.
 Instead of feeling overwhelmed, hopeless, or devastated, Daniel describes that a Qualia Mind user may feel capable of doing what needs to be done in the presence of a challenge.